GoInterject/GoInterject.github.io/wIndex/ReportVariable_61702201.md

 </td>
 <td>

 Select cells which will be used as parameters for the Data Portal.
 The parameters must be selected in the same order specified in the Data Portal setup.
 The order can be checked by using the validation report .
 A [ report builder ](/wPortal/INTERJECT-Ribbon-Menu-Items_83689479.html) will also list the parameters correctly to aid new report building.
-The cells must use INTERJECT's [ Param ](/wIndex/81756199.html) () function .
+The cells must use INTERJECT's [ Param ](/wIndex/81756199.html)() function.
 </td>
 <td>